Martha Longhurst: Storylines

-Impact
+Reception

 The killing of Martha has since been heavily criticised, with H.V.
 Kershaw describing it as one of the worst decisions in Coronation Street history.
 Kershaw: "No doubt Tim Aspinall felt that by such action he would bring the programme a great deal of publicity and in this he certainly succeeded.
 However I do feel - and this is only a personal opinion - that he broke the rule of conservation.
 By killing an established character he doubtlessly gave us a few episodes of high drama and created a talking-point in the factories and laundrettes which boosted our viewing figures for a period, but when the dust settled we were simply left with a Coronation Street without Martha Longhurst.
 The trio had been reduced to a rather sad duet and there is little doubt that by that one action many future stories were denied us."

 Subsequent producers have lamented the loss of Martha, with Bill Podmore referring to it as "the Street's greatest mistake".
 After the death of actress Margot Bryant in 1988, Podmore appeared with Carol on a BBC Open Air programme where they discussed the possibility of Carol returning to the programme as Martha's twin sister, who had been living in Australia, although the idea went no further.